Conservation Status: Near Threatened

 They can be seen right across the archipelago, at many Galapagos snorkel sites.
 One of the best spots to get up close to whitetip sharks is at Los Tuneles on Isabela island.
 This is one of our favorite snorkel sites at Galapagos, be sure to take an underwater camera with you!

 For non-snorkelers check out Los Tintoreras, also on Isabela island.
 Here there is a narrow channel between two lava rocks where whitetip reef sharks love to hang out in the shade.
-They are sometimes are visible in shallow pools next to the visitor trail.
+They are sometimes visible in shallow pools next to the visitor trail.
+Also try to spot them from Puerto Ayora pier - they are often attracted here by the lights at night.

 Both of these sites can easily be included into a great Galapagos Land Tour itinerary.